 There are several dispute resolution processes that we may be able to assist you with, including:

-Having a skilled family lawyer to assist you in the dispute resolution process is pivotal to coming to a fair and mutually beneficial outcome.
-A neutral mediator can help discuss any grievances or concerns in an informal setting and work to ensure all parties remain content and happy.
+Having a skilled probate litigation lawyer to assist you in the dispute resolution process is pivotal to coming to a fair and mutually beneficial outcome.
 This can also help preserve family relationships to the furthest extent possible.

 Need assistance resolving a will or trust dispute?
 Secure the legal assistance you need with any probate disputes you may be facing—contact Brickley Law today!